matthewowen/jekyll-mapping/README.markdown

+## NOT MAINTAINED

-NB: I hope this helps you, but I have to be honest: I'm not really working on this anymore, and so I can't rule out that there are things that don't work right etc etc etc. If you want to contribute or fork or anything, please do!
+I hope this helps you, but I have to be honest: I'm not really working on this anymore, and so I can't rule out that there are things that don't work right etc etc etc. If you want to contribute or fork or anything, please do!
 But I just don't really have the bandwidth for bugfixes, let alone feature requests!
 Sorry :(.

 # Jekyll Mapping